Intermittent Fasting (IF) & Blood Pressure

 Eat more minerals

-Lower your salt intake
+Lower salt intake

-Intermittent Fasting & Blood Pressure - 1
+Intermittent Fasting (IF) & Blood Pressure - 1

 What’s next?

-Fasting also helps to reduce inflammation, improve insulin sensitivity, and reduce stress hormones.
-By following an intermittent fasting plan, individuals can benefit from improved heart health and a reduction in their overall risk of cardiovascular disease.
 Get the latest on intermittent fasting and blood pressure management.
 Sign up for our newsletter and receive expert insights and tips today!

 Sources: